justincy/signs-of-the-second-coming/notes.md

 for assembling the scripture list.
 Could do it client-side on demand for starters, maybe.
 Could also try rendering with d3.js; maybe the layout would be more natural.

+I think I can simplify situations where a -> b -> c and a -> c by removing a -> c.
+That would remove many lines.

+## Database

-I need to turn this into a database so that I can add any number of different annotations (notes, categories, priorities, time periods, etc) and quickly generate different views on demand.
+I feel the the need to turn this into a database so that I can add any number of different annotations (notes, categories, priorities, time periods, etc) and quickly generate different views on demand.
 How will I do this?

 I presently appreciate using git and having a history and easy diffs when I make changes.
 One concern with using a database is losing history and diffs.
 Is that important?
 It is to me.
 I appreciate being able to